sd31117/waw-zombies-mod-dl/README.md

 ```

 ## TODO
+* Implement function to download multiple files at once
 * Add ability to use zip files
 * Let users choose from a few themed premade map packs
 * Add more content to the "usage" section of the readme